pondermatic/kb-support/readme.txt

 * Auto assign new tickets to agents based on current ticket count, or randomly
 * Tracks an agents status so you can see if they are online or offline
 * A number of useful shortcodes to display submission forms, KB Article lists, ticket history, login/registration forms, profile editor, KB Article search form - and more
+* Private notes that are visible to agents only
+* Restrict which tickets an agent can view. i.e. Just those to which they are assigned
 * A bunch of hooks and filters for our developer friends

 More information can be found at [https://kb-support.com/](https://kb-support.com/).